benjamingreenberg/firebase-email-template-system/README.md

 Send requests to the getEmail or sendEmail https endpoints.
 You can find the URLs for the deployed endpoints by browsing to the "Functions" tab of the Project Console in Firebase.
+The endpoints will respond the same to GET or POST requests.

 The request header should have "content-type" set to "application/json", and the request body should be a JSON object with a property named "emailData" containing the data that mustache.js will use to replace the tags in the template file.

-"templateFile" is the only property that must be set in emailData to use the getEmail endpoint, assuming the file it specifies exists on the filesystem.
+The only requirement for the getEmail endpoint is that the emailData object has a "templateFile" property whose value is the name of a file located in the "templates" directory.

-The following emailData properties are required to use the sendEmail endpoint:
+For the sendEmail endpoint, the emailData object is required to have the following properties:

-+ templateFile
++ templateFile (the name of a file in the "templates" directory)
 + emailToAddress
 + emailFromAddress
 + emailFromName
 + emailSubject
 + sendGridApiKey (only if it isn't set in config.js)

-Below is an example of a request that can be sent in VSCode using the [REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+Below is an example of a request that you can send in VSCode using the [REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
-It contains the same object that is in demo_data.js, and uses demo_template.html as the template file:
+It contains the same object that is in demo_data.js, and uses templates/demo_template.html as the template file:

 ```http
 POST http://localhost:5000/my-project/us-central1/getEmail HTTP/1.1